Don’t Join Every Singing Group

 Pick Choirs that Match Your Vocal Level

 In my high school, we had a Madrigal group — about eight people singing two on a part — singing the most lovely music I had ever encountered at that point: Orlando di Lasso and others.
 Madrigal groups are rare indeed, but they are marvelous if you can find one.
-They harken back to a time in the Renaissance, when small groups of people sang love songs in tight at Harmony.
+They harken back to a time in the Renaissance, when small groups of people sang love songs in tight-knit harmony.
 No unnecessary high notes or technical pyrotechnics!
 They are very easy on the voice and quite musically deep.
-Great work if you can get it…
+Great work if you can get it… - Get Ethnic!

 If you can easily identify with an ethnic group that has interesting music associated with it, you may be able to join a singing group that specializes in vocal music of that culture.
 These groups tend to be self-limiting in size which means not too much competition for your vocal sound (how many people speak Mandarin or Korean or Hindi in your community?).
 They tend to be self-run, so you might have more control over the number of hours and rehearsals sung.
 And, they can be a lot of fun and a way to connect with a deeper part of your identity.
 One caution, though!
 If you are co-directing your group, you may find you are leaning towards more rehearsal time than you would ever permit a “real” director to schedule you for.
 Watch yourself!
 I’ve seen this happen again and again with student groups, so be disciplined and treat yourself as well as you would expect to be treated by a conductor!
 You’ll be glad you did, because more rehearsal time does not necessarily mean a better result!